subodh-commits/Animated-Splash-Screen-Flutter/README.md

 # Animated-Splash-Screen-Flutter
-Animated splash screen in flutter application using native android and ios
+Animated splash screen in flutter application using native android and iOS code.